-All campaign materials must be approved by the CRO prior to use.
-All copies of campaign materials must also be checked, counted and marked by election staff prior to being distributed.
-Materials will be approved on a first-come, first-served basis with a maximum 24-hour turn-around time.
+All campaign materials must be approved by the CRO via cro@su.ualberta.ca prior to use.

+- All copies of campaign materials must also be checked, counted and marked by election staff prior to being distributed. - Identical campaign material (i.e. posters with different orientations, identical graphic designs) do not need to be approved every single time. - Materials will be approved on a first-come, first-served basis with a maximum 24-hour turn-around time.